lasseborly/one-product/README.md

 # One Product

-An open source e-commerce platform that allows for one thing and one thing only.
+An open source e-commerce platform that allows for :point_up: thing and :point_up_2: thing only.

 ~~Killing nazis~~ :moneybag: a single product.